BirdeeHub/nixCats-nvim/README.md

 I don't know how to set up formatters in lua, so there is only lsp formatting right now.

+4:

+How would I add the motions on yank to clipboard to which-key like for regular yank?

 ---

 If someone figures any of those out, please let me know.